mikenguyen13/bio/content/courses/06-usc-mkt526-f23/_index.md

 ---
-date: "2023-08-21T00:00:00Z"
+date: "2023-08-09T00:00:00Z"
 draft: false
-lastmod: "2023-08-21T00:00:00Z"
+lastmod: "2023-08-09T00:00:00Z"
-title: Advertising and Social Media (MKT 526) Fall 2023
+title: Advertising and Social Media (MKT 562) Fall 2023
 linktitle: ASM F23
-summary: Online materials for MKT 526 (Advertising and Social Media) at the University of Southern California in Fall 2023.
+summary: Online materials for MKT 562 at the University of Southern California in Fall 2023.
 toc: true
 type: book
 weight: 90
 ---

-**Welcome to Advertising and Social Media - MKT 526**
+## Welcome to Advertising and Social Media - MKT 526

 This page gives you a quick way to ask all questions related to the class syllabus.